-Finally, the third tour option, starts by turning right at the same starting point and proposes a journey through the viewpoints and the most residential area of Alfama.
+Back on Rua Augusto Rosa, and for those who like a good workout, there is one objective to be set on any day out: to climb up to the Castelo de São Jorge (St George's Castle).
+The first stones of a fortified and the most residential area of Alfama.
 The first stop is very short, next to a centuries-old tree known as bela sombra or ombú (Latin name Phytolacca dioica), which is snapped by many visitors to Lisbon.
 The road then leads up to the iconic Miradouro de Santa Luzia lookout point, framed by bougainvillea that bloom at different times of the year and so provides a beautiful backdrop in any season.
 Sit down on one of the stone namoradeiras or love seats, here in the open air, and then before continuing on your way take a look at the tile panel depicting the Praça do Comércio in the early 18th century.
 A few meters above is another viewpoint that is not to be missed, Portas do Sol, the view from which is particularly lovely on sunny days with blue skies.